akralj/app/README.md

 2. "./client/package.json" is used for the client dependencies

 ### IMPORTANT
-- client dependencies are installed as in ../client
+- Please install client dependencies in ../client

 # Development Workflow